neilenns/mobiflight-docs/content/boards/arduino-nano/index.md

 ## Specifications

-- 14 digital IO pins, 6 with PWM support
+- 14 digital IO pins, 6 with PWM support.
-- 8 analog inputs (can be used as digital inputs)
+- 8 analog inputs (can be used as digital inputs).

 > [!WARNING]
 > Many lower-cost Arduino Nano boards, particularly when purchased from AliExpress, use the CH340G chip for